Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211013/index.md

 As Charlie just said reputation will always have something that is social.
 Our personal identity is one thing, but reputation is a totally another thing.
 The reputation of Filip is how I and all the rest of us perceive Filip it has nothing to do with me.
 I have no control over it.
 I may act in a certain way to try to manipulate my reputation.
 But it's coming from outside.
 And it's extremely dynamic.
 So I think to attempt to quantify that needs something revolutionary. - *precis of Filip  [28:27](https://www.youtube.com/watch?v=24ImaWIiChg&t=1707s)*

+## Nick - Building communities through archetypes

+One of the big things we have to start with is involving all the stakeholders, we're still such a niche environment that we're going to get very limited perspectives.
+And there is ways to measure that.
+My proposal Cardano community campus is all about using sociological and psychological research to build communities through archetypes.
+It's a way to understand if we have a holistic environment in which to actually gather all the right information to make these decisions.

+I really want to focus on gathering the human capital in the right environment.
+An emerging space, not just iterative, emerging meaning we actually create a space where things can come through in this effort of play and making mistakes and curiosity and imagination, because I think that's where the blue oceans are going to be for us.- *precis of Nick - 31:20*

+- Reference :  F6: Proposer outreach - [Cardano Community Campus](https://cardano.ideascale.com/a/dtd/Cardano-Community-Campus/369923-48088)